-When employees or units are viewed as performing less well by customers as a result of demographic characteristics like race or gender, one could argue that these employees and units should receive fewer rewards, bonuses, and promotional opportunities.
-But it is important to note that the customer judgments in our studies were inconsistent with other objective indicators of performance.
-In other words, nonwhites and women may have behaved the same way as their white and male counterparts in trying to provide satisfactory customer service, but if compensation and other organizational benefits are linked to customer satisfaction ratings then they may not be rewarded similarly for identical behavior, which would violate the principle of equity which most business enterprises claim to follow.
+One could argue that when customers view employees or units as performing less well because of employee demographic characteristics such as race or gender, these employees and units should receive fewer rewards, bonuses, and promotional opportunities.
+But it is important to note that the customer judgments in our studies were inconsistent with other, objective indicators of performance.
+In other words, nonwhites and women may have behaved the same way as their white and male counterparts in trying to provide satisfactory customer service, but if compensation and other organizational benefits are linked to customer satisfaction ratings, then they may not be rewarded similarly for identical behavior, which would violate the principle of equity that most business enterprises claim to follow.

 Our results suggest that if customer evaluations become widely and uncritically used to determine pay and promotion opportunities, the job outcomes of women and ethnic minorities could be adversely impacted.
-For example, consider what would happen if managers notice which employees routinely receive the highest customer satisfaction scores and use this information to make promotion decisions or if university administrators relied heavily on student ratings of teaching effectiveness to influence promotion and tenure decisions.
-At higher levels of the organization, executives may examine which of their organizational units achieve the highest levels of customer satisfaction and promote those managers further up the organizational hierarchy.
-Our data suggest that one possible consequence of these decisions is that whites and men will be much more likely than their nonwhite or women counterparts to receive favorable customer satisfaction judgments, which should accelerate their journey up the organizational ladder.
+For example, consider what would happen if managers noticed which employees routinely received the highest customer satisfaction scores and used this information to make promotion decisions or if university administrators relied heavily on student ratings of teaching effectiveness to influence promotion and tenure decisions.
+At higher levels of an organization, executives might examine which of their organizational units achieved the highest levels of customer satisfaction and promote those managers further up the organizational hierarchy.
+Our data suggest that one possible consequence of these decisions is that whites and men will be much more likely than their nonwhite or women counterparts to receive favorable customer satisfaction judgments, which should accelerate their journeys up the organizational ladder.
 Likewise, managers who purposely stock their organizational units with whites and men are likely to have more career success than managers who do not.

 Our finding that customer biases can spill over onto the surrounding organizational context contributes to the literature on contamination and signaling and also illustrates the subtle operation of racial and gender bias.
-Marketing researchers have shown how observable customer characteristics like physical attractiveness can influence other customers' desire to purchase a product (Argo et al., 2009).
-To our knowledge, ours is the first study to show how an observable characteristic of an employee like race or gender can influence customer perceptions of an organization's contextual quality.
-This finding may provide insight into phenomenon known as "white flight" where whites move out of a neighborhood once a critical mass of nonwhites move in (Gladwell, 2000; Kruse, 2005).

-In an organizational setting, a similar phenomenon may operate in which customers may link conscious or unconscious negative attitudes they have towards members of status groups to employees who belong to these groups.
-In turn, these associations "contaminate" customer perceptions of the organizational context.
-This process of contextual spillover may partly explain why managers have often been reluctant to pursue diversity despite the known performance advantages of having a diverse workforce (Joshi, Liao & Jackson, 2006; O'Reilly, Williams, & Barsade, 1997).
+Marketing researchers have shown how observable customer characteristics such as physical attractiveness can influence other customers' desire to purchase a product (Argo et al., 2009).
+To our knowledge, ours is the first study to show how an observable characteristic of an employee, such as race or gender, can influence customer perceptions of an organization's contextual quality.
+This finding may provide insight into the phenomenon known as "white flight," wherein whites move out of a neighborhood once a critical mass of nonwhites has moved in (Gladwell, 2000; Kruse, 2005).
+In an organizational setting, a similar phenomenon may operate in which customers link their conscious or unconscious negative attitudes toward members of low-status groups to employees who belong to these groups.
+In turn, these associations "contaminate" customer perceptions of an organizational context.
+This process of contextual spillover may partly explain why managers have often been reluctant to pursue diversity, despite the known performance advantages of having a diverse workforce (Joshi, Liao, & Jackson, 2006; O'Reilly, Williams, & Barsade, 1997).
 It may be that managers are aware that diversity has hidden costs because it increases the possibility of "customer flight" to an organization that has fewer employees who belong to low-status demographic groups.
-Future studies using customer satisfaction as an outcome variable should take into account the demographic make-up of the employees as well as objectively measured organizational characteristics.
+Future studies using customer satisfaction as an outcome variable should take into account the demographic make-up of organizations' employees as well as objectively measured organizational characteristics.